 Our conference will be holding a retreat on October 28; mark your calendars!

 Jim Lutrzykowski is stepping down from the co-lead position on Pantry team 4; Teri Roche will step in.
-Donna Hottinger on team 3.
+Donna Hottinger will replace Alice Donnelly on team 3.

 Virginia Giuffre announced that the Beebe mobile van will have its first visit to our food pantry on Thursday the 24th; monthly after that.
 The van will be able to provide basic health screening, as well as vaccinations (COVID and flu).
 Services are free.